doubt72/loki/README.md

 ## Loki Directives

 Any blocks of ruby code can be inserted inside of curly brackets (`{}`) in page bodies.
-This can be used to calculate values or insert dates, etc.  The following directives are also available in the interpretation scope:
+This can be used to insert files or calculate values, etc.  The following directives are available in the interpretation scope:

-* `body`: only legal in templates, will include the page body (this is required somewhere in the template for it to function)
+* `body`: only legal in templates, will include the page body (this is required somewhere in the template for it to meaningfully function as a template)

 * `page`: the current page object; this can be used to access values set in metadata.
 For example `{page.id}` would insert the value of